Ismael Ortiz

-Ismael Jafet Ortiz Zuñiga (born October 22, 1982 in Panama City) is a swimmer from Panama.
+Ismael Jafet Ortiz Zuñiga (born October 22, 1982, in Panama City) is a swimmer from Panama.
 He participated in the 2004 Summer Olympics in Athens, competing in the Men's 100-meter Freestyle.
 His heat time was 51.74 seconds, which was not enough to advance to the semi-finals.
 Ortiz also represented his native country at the World Championships (long course) in 2001 and 2003.

 Despite qualifying to represent Panama in the 2008 Olympics with a time below 23.00 seconds, domestic political circumstances prevented him from competing in the games, causing a small public outcry in his home country.

-He swam for the USA's Drury University from 2005-2007.
+He swam for the USA's Drury University from 2005 to 2007.
 He graduated with a degree in Fine Art in 2008, and currently teaches youth swimming in Miami.